 - If the target element is inside a shadow DOM, use a CSS query instead of XPath.
 See testing in the shadow DOM for more details.

-Waiting until an element is absent
+Wait until an element becomes absent